shlee9605/team4-yolosocket/README.md

 from time import sleep

 from threading import Thread
+from socket import *

 from flask import Flask
 from flask import Response
 from flask import stream_with_context
 ```